Often the best things to do for our health are not the things we choose to do.

 "Pre-commitment" to others – in the form of a promise or regular meetings with an exercise buddy – is a helpful strategy for raising your own game.

 Simply being observed by someone else puts us on our best behaviour, he says, both because we like to be seen to be doing what other people are doing and because we want other people to think well of us.

 Even the suggestion that we are being watched improves our behaviour – as one Florida hospital found out.

 Although it's common knowledge that handwashing is critical for safety in an intensive care ward, this hospital couldn't figure out a way to get their staff to do it, Asch says.

-Then someone had the idea of pasting a picture of a pair of eyes over the sink – and the workers started scrubbing up properly.
+Then some bright spark had the idea of pasting a picture of a pair of eyes over the sink.
+The workers started scrubbing up properly.